alkampfergit/personal-blog/codewrecks/content/post/old/2011/08/run-ssis-package-from-another-server-in-workspace.md

  ***Figure 2***: *Changing the protection level to Server Storage*

-I changed the protection level to Server Storage then I go in menu * **File â€“&gt; Save copy of xxxxx.dtsx** *as to save a copy of this package to the SSIS Server.
+I changed the protection level to Server Storage then I go in menu * **File –&gt; Save copy of xxxxx.dtsx** *as to save a copy of this package to the SSIS Server.
 You should now see your package inside the new folder I created in Figure 1.

 [![Untitled2](https://www.codewrecks.com/blog/wp-content/uploads/2011/08/Untitled2_thumb.jpg "Untitled2")](https://www.codewrecks.com/blog/wp-content/uploads/2011/08/Untitled2.jpg)